mindspore-ai/models/research/recommend/EDCN/README.md

   batch_size: 16000                   # batch_size for exported model.
   ckpt_file: ''                       # the path of the weight file to be exported relative to the file `export.py`, and the weight file must be included in the code directory.
   file_name: "edcn"                   # output file name.
-  file_format: "MINDIR"                  # output file format, you can choose from AIR or MINDIR, default is AIR"
+  file_format: "MINDIR"                  # output file format, you can choose from AIR or MINDIR, default is MINDIR"
   ```

 ## [Training Process](#contents)